lzim/teampsd/improve_teamPSD_manual.md

 ### 4. Update the "\_bookdown.yml" file to reflect proper chapter order.

-- **\bookdown.yml.** The "\_bookdown.yml" prints out the manual in the order of the the markdown files listed in line 6 ```rmd_files:```.
-As explained earlier, the headers of the markdown files listed tells the \_bookdown.yml file whether the markdown is a chapter or a subsection. **The order of the files in the \_bookdown.yml file will be numbered sequentially by the yaml program.**
+- **\bookdown.yml.** The "\_bookdown.yml" prints out the manual in the order of the the markdown files listed in line 6.
+As explained earlier, the headers of the markdown files listed tells the \_bookdown.yml file whether the markdown is a chapter or a subsection. **The order of the files in the \_bookdown.yml file will be automatically numbered sequentially by the yaml program.**

 ---